It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

-Thankfully, things seem to be improving, with Orbea, Frog, Marin and Whyte joining Scott, Trek, Giant Hoy and Islabikes in catering to this youth market, who certainly don't want a "kids" bike but can't quite handle mum or dad's bike (phew!).
-With all manufacturers getting their 2019 models into stores in time for Christmas, things are looking up in this area.
+Thankfully, things seem to be improving, with more brands starting to cater for this youth market, who certainly don't want a "kids" bike but can't quite handle mum or dad's bike (phew!).
+Things are looking up in this area!

 Frog released their new "Push The Limits" (PTL) bike range in February 2018 and this is the first time the popular kids bike range has offered a mountain bike.
 Frog's experience in building kids bikes shows, as they are offering two 26" wheel mountain bikes.
 The Frog MTB 69 is aimed at those those aged about 10-12 years (with minimum inside leg of 69cm) and the Frog MTB 72 is for those older kids who have an inside leg of 72cm.